Phi Delta Gamma (professional): History

-The fraternity's purpose was to "maintain and stimulate a greater interest in the work of literary societies, debate clubs, and dramatic organization in colleges and universities and to foster the upbuilding of literary societies."
+The fraternity's purpose was to "maintain and stimulate a greater interest in the work of literary societies, debate clubs, and dramatic organizations in colleges and universities and to foster the upbuilding of literary societies."

 Phi Delta Gamma was a founding member of the Professional Interfraternity Conference in 1928.
 Phi Delta Gamma merged into Tau Kappa Alpha in 1935.

 Symbols

-The fraternity's badge was illustrated in Baird's as a diamond shape with an enameled center that featured a scroll with the Greek letters ΦΔΓ on it in the diagonal, from the left corner of the scroll to the bottom right corner.
+The fraternity's badge was illustrated in Baird's Manual as a diamond shape with an enameled center that featured a scroll with the Greek letters "ΦΔΓ" on it in the diagonal, from the left corner of the scroll to the bottom right corner.
 There was a star above and below the scroll.